|

 sumptuous refurbishment of the Albany Hotel, Edinburgh, is now

+complete."
 Finally, a firm called Letheby & Christopher,

 whose slogan is "catering made special", invite me and a guest